Generic differential equations are strongly minimal: Notation

 \section{Notation}

-Let $\mc U$ be a countably saturated differentially closed field of characteristic zero.
+Let $\mc U$ be a countably saturated differentially closed field of characteristic zero and let $\CC$ be the field of constants of $\UU$.
 All of the fields we consider will be subfields of $\mc U$.
-An affine \emph{differential variety} is the zero set of a (finite) system of differential polynomial equations over (a finitely generated subfield of) $\mc U$.
+An affine \emph{differential variety} is the zero set of a (finite) system of irreducible differential polynomial equations over (a finitely generated subfield of) $\mc U$.

-Let $(y_1, \ldots y_n)$ be a finite set of differential indeterminants over $\mc U$ and let $\Theta$ denote the set of derivative operators on $\mc U$.
+Let $(y_1, \ldots, y_n)$ be a finite set of differential indeterminants over $\mc U$ and let $\Theta$ denote the set of derivative operators on $\mc U$.
 Since we are interested in differential fields with a single derivation, $\Theta=\{\d^{k}:k\geq 0\}$.
 A \emph{ranking} on $(y_1, \ldots y_n)$ is a total ordering on the derivatives $\{\theta y_j: \theta \in \Theta, 1\leq j \leq n\}$ such that for all such derivatives $u$, $v$, and all $\theta\in \Theta$, we have